cepialabs/interns_ai_ml_assignments/week-2/day-5-assignment/README.md

 ---

-## ▶️ How to Run the Project

-1. Download the dataset from Kaggle
-2. Place the CSV file in the project directory
-3. Run the Python script or Jupyter Notebook
-4. Review the t-test output and interpretation

----

 ## 📌 Conclusion

 This project demonstrates how **statistical hypothesis testing** can be applied to real-world customer data to gain actionable insights into **customer retention behavior**.